Pornography Act (Austria): Protection of minors in the pornography act

 The Austrian Pornography Act emphasizes the protection of minors, which is also reflected in the fact that it is enforced by juvenile courts in the name of the law.
-These were responsible even when adults sold “obscene” items exclusively to adults.
+These were responsible even if the sale of “obscene” items took place exclusively between adults.
 During the parliamentary debate in 1950, it was noted that older people tend to consume pornography.
-SPÖ representative Strasser stated that, given the age structure, it would be more accurate to refer to this as a “law for the protection of the elderly” rather than a law for the protection of young people, because it is primarily older people who consume pornography.
+SPÖ MP Strasser remarked that, given the age distribution, it would be more accurate to refer to this as a “law for the protection of the elderly” rather than a law for the protection of young people, as it is primarily older people who consume pornography.
 The law remains unchanged to this day, but its implementation has been modified over time.
 Jurisdiction was initially transferred from the juvenile courts to the single judges of the regional courts, as the matter was considered a rather sensitive issue, and in 1993 it was transferred to the local courts.
 Since Vienna had the only specialized juvenile court, all cases from eastern Austria had to be heard before this court.
 For the rest of the country, jurisdiction lay with the regional courts in Linz, Graz, and Innsbruck.
 Without exception, the proceedings were heard before jury courts.
 It was stipulated that at least one member had to have expertise in the field of youth welfare, for example as a teacher or youth social worker.
 These experts were considered particularly suitable for assessing potentially harmful influences on young people.
-Proceedings under Section 2 were already transferred to the jurisdiction of the district courts in 1989.
-In contrast to the 1934 ordinance, Section 1 is directed against the profit-seeking handling of “obscene” objects, not against mere nudity.
+As early as 1989, proceedings under Section 2 of the Pornography Act were assigned to the district courts.
+Unlike the 1934 Ordinance, Section 1 of the Pornography Act targets the commercial exploitation of ‘obscene’ material, not mere nudity.
 It is about the commercial exploitation of sexual arousal and not about the depiction of exposed genitals, as clothed persons can appear more lascivious than nude images.
-In deciding on obscenity, the term developed in § 516 StG was used, which did not contain a general prohibition on the depiction of the naked body.
-Only when the depiction places particular emphasis on the genital area and draws the viewer's attention to these parts of the body does the depiction cross the threshold into “obscenity.”
+In determining what constitutes obscenity, the legal concept developed in relation to Section 516 of the German Criminal Code was applied, which did not provide for a general ban on the depiction of nudity.
+Only when the depiction places particular emphasis on the genital area and directs the viewer’s attention to these parts of the body does the depiction cross the threshold into ‘obscenity’.